-A new table summarizing animal characteristics is now included in section xxx.
+A new table summarizing animal lung volumes, tidal volumes and breathing rates is now included in section xxx.

 It is noted that DVlobe can also be interpreted as volume-normalized lobar deposition (Dlobe/Vlobe)/(D/V).
 This definition helps with the interpretation of deposition distribution.